vivek0240/gplayforAndroid/Advanced-Features-and-Options.md

+* See [Notes for Android 10.x](https://github.com/opengapps/opengapps/wiki/Notes-for-Android-10.x) about the packages available @ the present for Android 10+.
+* Google removed the `Trusted Face` (FaceUnlock) feature for security reasons (see [this post](https://www.androidpolice.com/2019/09/04/trusted-face-smart-unlock-method-has-been-removed-from-android-devices/)).
+We've removed the corresponding code for the `FaceDetect` and `FaceUnlock` for all platforms.

 All variants of the Open GApps installer (except Aroma\*) will look for and take extra configuation options from a **gapps-config** file.
 This file is completely optional; without it, the installers will function exactly as described in the [[Package Comparison|Package-Comparison]] chart.

 The gapps-config file allows for these kinds of customizations and more: